103 Clinical Qualifying Exams

 103.1 – Overview

 Scheduled at the end of the 1st year (except in the case of Clinical Advanced Standing), a written clinical exam is given to assess the student's mastery of 1st year learning objectives and readiness for advanced clinical learning.
-Exam requirements are conveyed to students by their Faculty Field Advisers (FFA's).
+Exam requirements are conveyed to students by their Practicum Faculty Advisers (PFA's).
 The oral clinical exam is offered at the end of the 1st year of internship or in December of the 2nd year clinical internship.
-The 1st year clinical internship and 2nd year internships are graded separately with Pass (P), Marginal Pass (MP) or Fail (F) based on the evaluation of learning objectives in the field and assessed by the clinical supervisor(s) and faculty field adviser.
+The 1st year clinical internship and 2nd year internships are graded separately with Pass (P), Marginal Pass (MP) or Fail (F) based on the evaluation of learning objectives in the internship and assessed by the clinical supervisor(s) and practicum faculty adviser.
 All students typically need to receive a PASS in their 1st year clinical internship before proceeding on to further academic coursework.

 The Written and Oral clinical exams are graded separately with Pass (P), Marginal Pass (MP) or Fail (F).
 A student receiving a grade of F in either or both exams would not be permitted to continue on to further academic coursework, and will be given one opportunity to repeat the 1st year clinical internship session and, at the end of the session, to re-take the failed exam(s).
 A second grade of F, either in Clinical Internship or in the exam(s), would be grounds for dismissal from the Program.

 A student receiving a grade of MP in either or both of these exams would be given one opportunity to re-write the part(s) of the exam(s) found to be unsatisfactory.
-The re-write is evaluated by the student's Faculty Field Adviser and the program director, and must be completed and successfully passed before the student would be permitted to continue on to further coursework or clinical internship.
+The re-write is evaluated by the student's Practicum Faculty Adviser and the program director, and must be completed and successfully passed before the student would be permitted to continue on to further coursework or clinical internship.
 The grade for the clinical internship would be I (Incomplete) until the re-write of the written clinical exam.
 If an MP is given in the oral clinical exam, a student may also need to re-take the entire clinical oral exam at a later date and submit a different case summary.
 The grade for the clinical internship would be I (Incomplete) until the re-take of the oral clinical exam.
 A grade of PASS on this exam would be required to proceed with further academic coursework.

 103.2 – Written Clinical Exam: Procedures & Criteria